Commencement Speaker and Honorary Degree Recipients

 Despite a 2012 assassination attempt, Dr. Mukwege remains an outspoken advocate on behalf of sexual violence survivors.
 His efforts have brought greater global attention to the crimes of sexual violence as a weapon of war.
 Calling on the international community to hold perpetrators to account, Dr. Mukwege continues to raise awareness of the need for quality health care for all, for women’s and human rights, and for peace.

 In recognition of this work, he and Yazīdī activist Nadia Murad were awarded the 2018 Nobel Peace Prize.
 He has also received the United Nations Human Rights Prize, Sweden’s Olof Palme Prize, France’s Officier de la Légion d’Honneur, and the Seoul Peace Prize.
 In 2014, the European Parliament unanimously elected him the Sakharov Prize Laureate, its highest honor.
+In 2016, he received the University of Pennsylvania School of Nursing Renfield Foundation Award for Global Women’s Health.

-Landscape architect, teacher, and author; Practice Professor of Landscape Architecture (retired), Weitzman School of Design, University of Pennsylvania; Recipient, National Medal of Arts
+Landscape architect, teacher, and author; Practice Professor of Landscape Architecture (retired), Stuart Weitzman School of Design, University of Pennsylvania; Recipient, National Medal of Arts

 Laurie Olin is a distinguished teacher, author, artist, and one of the most renowned landscape architects practicing today.
-Known for his award-winning “people-centric” landscapes gracing cities around the world, Mr. Olin is Practice Professor Emeritus of Landscape Architecture at the University of Pennsylvania’s School of Design, where he taught for over 40 years.
+Known for his award-winning “people-centric” landscapes gracing cities around the world, Mr. Olin is Practice Professor Emeritus of Landscape Architecture at the University of Pennsylvania’s Stuart Weitzman School of Design, where he taught for over 40 years.

 As founding principal of the Philadelphia-based OLIN, he has guided signature projects, such as re-design of the Washington Monument Grounds in Washington, DC, for which Mr. Olin won the Design Honor Award from the American Society of Landscape Architects.
 Other notable projects include New York City’s Bryant Park, the Getty Center in Los Angeles, and recently, the award-winning Barnes Foundation in Philadelphia and Apple Park in Cupertino, California.
 For over four decades, Mr. Olin has also contributed significantly to the master planning and development of the University’s campus.